Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/subscription-placement/README.md

 Module:  Subscription Placement

-Move a subscription to a new management group.
-Once the subscription is moved, Azure Policies assigned to the new management group or it's parent management group(s) will begin to govern the subscription.
+Move one or more subscriptions to a new management group.
+Once the subscription(s) are moved, Azure Policies assigned to the new management group or it's parent management group(s) will begin to govern the subscription(s).

 ## Parameters